Talking to Children About Their Art

 Tempera Paint

-Here are Jolene’s painting and Nathan’s side by side.
-Note the difference in the quality of the paint.
+Here are Jolene’s easel painting and Nathan’s table painting side by side.
+Note the differences.

+Another difference is the quality of the paint.
 Jolene was using a kind of tempera that is washable and comes in premixed colors.
 Nathan was using a premium tempera from a major online supplier.
 Note how the depth of the color in Nathan’s retains its vibrancy when dry.
 Note, too, that the paint Jolene was using does not blend or mix; when one color goes over another it stays on top and no new color is created like Nathan’s apple greens and deep browns.

 Presentation of Tempera